microsoft/winget-cli/README.md

 2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
    * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
    * WinGet configuration.
 Run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly
-3. Run `vcpkg integrate install` from Developer Command Prompt for VS 2022
+3. Run `vcpkg integrate install` from Developer Command Prompt for VS 2022.
+This is one time setup step until configuration file in step 2 is updated to work with vcpkg setup.

 ### Prerequisites